 What About Hawaii as a State vs. Hawaii the Island?

 The same grammatical logic applies regarding the state vs. the island of Hawaii.
 Locals know that you are “on” the island of Hawaii or on the mainland, but you are in Hawaii the state.

 A few other tips to avoid being tagged a tourist include using “the states” to refer to the continental United States.
 Hawaii is the 50th state, and locals refer to the continental U.S. states as “the mainland” and never “the states.”

-Also avoid calling local residents Hawaiians as those that live on Maui call themselves simply “locals”.
-A Hawaiian is of Hawaiian ancestry and is also a local, but someone who moves to Maui and resides there is not a Hawaiian.
+Also avoid calling local residents Hawaiians, as those that live on Maui call themselves “locals”.
+A Hawaiian is of Hawaiian ancestry and is also a local, but someone who moved to Maui and resides there is not Hawaiian.